melsman/feigenbaum/README.md

        }
 ````

-The application creates a frame for drawing many times a second and
+Many times a second, the application creates a frame for drawing.
+It
-parallelises the work done for each parameter value (the values for
+parallelises the work for each parameter value, each of which is
-the horizontal axis specified by the width of the window and the range
+computed based on the width of the window and the range specified by
-specified by the `p_rng` record field.
+the `p_rng` record field.
+In other words, the application parallelises
+the work for the columns of the window.

 For each parameter value, the application first _warms up the
 recurrence_ by, iteratively (and for each parameter value in